isamaues/SinesTA/README.md

 ## Examples

-- 1. Go to the project directory:
+- 1. Go to the project`s directory:

       ```cd SinesTA/source```